-In 2006, Davis County had 121 cases of LTBI.
+In 2007, Davis County had 88 cases of LTBI.

-Davis County Health Department provided 1,292 tuberculin skin tests to the public.
+Davis County Health Department provided 1,237 tuberculin skin tests to the public in 2007.
 However, this only accounts for a small percentage of all TB tests performed in the community.
-Outside agencies look very similar to data collected by the Davis County Health Department.
-The reason for TB skin testing is described below.